-Do you need a place to put your ideas, where your entire team can have access to your thoughts and collaborate with one another?
+Alternatively, you might be looking for a content marketing tool to store your ideas, where your entire team can access your thoughts and collaborate.

-To fulfill these needs, use Evernote.
-It’s available across all devices and it’s a great place to add all the information you found through your research with the first resource, BuzzSumo.
+To fulfill these needs, check out Evernote.
+It’s available across all devices and is a great place to file all your research notes.

-If you save something on Evernote, you can access it at any time from your work computer to your smartphone.
+If you save something on Evernote, you can access it anytime from your work computer to your smartphone.

-Now that you’ve got a game plan in place, you’ll want to boost your online presence.
+Now that you have a game plan, you’ll want to boost your online presence.